ryan-p-randall/our-conference-notes/aboutme.md

 ### The Personal Picture

 I type much faster than I write by hand—and the results are far more legible!
 This kind of note taking helps me focus during presentations, but trying to chunk the ideas into social media-sized bits adds a different type of distraction.

-So at one of the first library conferences I attended, I took some note to share using Goggle Docs.
+So at one of the first library conferences I attended, I took some notes to share using Goggle Docs.
 Then, later, I felt unsettled.

 [Amplifying](https://en.wikipedia.org/wiki/Human_microphone) work whose creators want it to be shared is great, but I didn't feel comfortable drawing people to that particular platform.
 I spell that company's name "Goggle" intentionally.
 They're a prime example of what Shoshana Zuboff has termed [surveillance capitalism](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2594754).
 I don't want to encourage any colleagues to have to exchange private information / metadata to access professional development resources.